 How Many Speeches Do You Traditionally Have At A Wedding?

-However, many weddings now include a few more speeches; and it is possible and common to see speeches from: the bride and one of/some of the bridesmaids too.
+However, many weddings now include a few more speeches; and it is possible and common to see speeches from the bride and the Maid of Honor too

 Again, these do follow the same kind of structure, with a lot of thanking and compliments to the bridal couple.